msfninja/schedule/README.md

 ### Node.js Installation

-Frist of, you'll need [Node.js](https://nodejs.org/en/).
-Schedule basically boils down to a node app, so to run the app, you need Node.js.
+Frist of all, you'll need [Node.js](https://nodejs.org/en/).
+Schedule essentially boils down to a node app, so to run the app, you need Node.js.
 You can download an installer or the source code from their [official website](https://nodejs.org/en/download/), or run these commands in your shell:

 **Ubuntu/Debian:**